-At the last Baselworld 2009 trade show that, as you may have already guessed, took place in the town of Basel, Switzerland, the American-run Swiss-based watchmaking company Concord Watches has revealed a number of new models from their C1 family of deliberately rugged timekeepers.
-Among others, the new collection included an absolutely outrageous QuantumGravity model, as well as some variations on their more practical C1 Chronograph family of watches.
-Predictably, they all looked good (or, at least, acceptable for someone who is into this kind of industrial design,) but it was the Concord C1 Biretrograde (ref.
-0320045) that I personally liked the most.
+At the last Baselworld 2009 trade show, Concord has revealed several new models from their C1 family of deliberately rugged timekeepers.
+Among others, the new collection included an outrageous QuantumGravity, as well as some variations on their more practical C1 Chronograph family.
+Predictably, they all looked good (or, at least, acceptable for someone who is into this kind of industrial design,) but it was the C1 Biretrograde (ref.
+0320045) collection that I liked the most.

-Well, I guess now you understand why I immediately fell in love with this Concord C1 Biretrograde watch: there is rose gold, there is black rubber and there is Concord’s trademark multi-layered dial protected from the elements by a 3.3mm thick sapphire crystal.
-Almost perfect combination, to me.
+Well, I guess now you understand why I immediately fell in love with this C1 Biretrograde: there is rose gold, there is black rubber and there is Concord’s trademark multi-layered dial protected from the elements by a 3.3mm thick sapphire crystal.
+Almost a perfect combination, for me.

 However, in real life (e.g. poor lighting conditions), an attempt to tell the date will put an enormous strain on your eyes.
 Unless your name is Hawkeye, of course.
 Reading data on the retrograde day indicator on the left side of the dial doesn’t seem to be a significant problem.

-* UPDATE ON PRICE: Okay, it was just reported that the watch will set you back at healthy $60,000 USD.
-I think, it’s only for you to decide whether a watch with a modified mass-produced caliber inside is really worthy of such an impressive pile of cash.
+* UPDATE ON PRICE: Okay, it was just reported that the C1 Biretrograde will set you back at a healthy $60,000.
+I think it’s only for you to decide whether a watch with a modified mass-produced caliber inside is worthy of such an impressive pile of cash.

 Price range: $60,000 (MSRP)